stephenbeiter/the-private-network/README.md

 4. Open the server.js file and use your cloudinary information on line 11.
 4. In your terminal, run npm start.
 ## Usage
 This app requires a mysql database and cloudinary account in order to function properly.
+To demo a deployed version on heroku, click [here](https://the-private-network.herokuapp.com/)
 ## License
 This project is covered under the ISC license.
 ## Contributing